 Know your discounts: Find out what discount opportunities you qualify for — most car insurance companies offer discounts for going paperless, paying your annual premium up front, taking a defensive driving course and doing well in school

-Reshop yearly: Shop around for car insurance every year or so to make sure you’re still getting the lowest rates
+Reshop often: Shop around for car insurance every six months to a year to make sure you’re still getting the lowest rates

 Policygenius has analyzed car insurance rates provided by Quadrant Information Services for every ZIP code in all 50 states plus Washington, D.C.
 For full coverage policies, the following coverage limits were used:

 Property damage liability: $50,000

 Uninsured/underinsured motorist: 50/100

 In some cases, additional coverages were added where required by state or insurer.

 Rates for overall average rate, rates by ZIP code, and cheapest companies determined using averages for single drivers ages 30, 35, and 45.
 Our sample vehicle was a 2017 Toyota Camry LE driven 10,000 miles/year.

 Rates for driving violations and “Poor” credit determined using average rates for a single male 30-year-old driver with a credit score under 578.

 Some carriers may be represented by affiliates or subsidiaries.
 Rates provided are a sample of costs.
 Your actual quotes may differ.